souravjain540/scraping-amazon-article/readme.md

 ## Crawling the product pages

-For crawling the product pages, we’ll utilize the features that Crawlee offers.
-It considerably simplifies web scraping with utilities like JSON file outputs, automatic scaling, and managing the request queue.
+We'll utilize the features that Crawlee offers to crawl the product pages.
+It considerably simplifies web scraping with utilities like JSON file outputs, automatic scaling, and request queue management.

 Our next stepping stone is to wrap our scraping logic within Crawlee, thereby implementing the crawling part of our process.